adidenko/go-app/README.md

 # go-app

-A template repository for generic Go application container
+A template repository for generic Go application container image with CI/CD.